linventif/linventif/README.md

  # 🎉 Welcome!

-Hello there, I'm linventif 👋 and I'm 19 years old 🎂.
+Hello there, I'm linventif 👋 and I'm 20 years old 🎂.

 As a passionate programmer 👨‍💻, computer science student 📚, proficient system administrator 🔧, and founder 🚀 of gaming communities, I have a diverse set of skills.

 My past experiences include managing game servers 🕹️, creating a wealth of open source content 📝 for these communities, and operating my own data center with multiple Linux servers 💻.

-Today, my expertise spans across front-end, back-end development, GLua, JavaScript, and system administration.
+Today, my expertise spans across Front-End, Back-End Development, CI/CD, Infrastructures and system administration.

 Here, you'll find a brief snapshot of my multifaceted capabilities and daily tech-stack 📋.

 ## 📬 Contact

-You can contact me on discord at `linventif` 👥.

-Or you can email me at `linventif@gmail.com` 📧.
+You can email me at `contact@gregoire-becue.me` 📧.

 ## 💻 Operating Systems